ngs-docs/angus/rmarkdown_rnaseq.md

 # Exploratory RNAseq data anlysis using RMarkdown

 During this lesson, you’ll learn how to use RMarkdown for reproducible data analysis.
 We will work with the RNAseq data from the yeast `mut` and `wt` dataset from last week.
+The data are from this [paper](http://rnajournal.cshlp.org/content/22/6/839.long).

+This lesson will get you started with RMarkdown, but if you want more, [here](https://rpubs.com/marschmi/RMarkdown) is a great angus-esque tutorial.

 ## Getting started